ekwisnek/argocd/argocd-apps/README.md

 ## Structure

-- `apps/` - Raw application manifests
+- `apps/` - Application manifests and related resources not part of core infrastructure
+- `core/` - Application manigests and related resources for core infrastructure
 - `README.md` - This documentation

 > Note: AppProjects are located in a separate folder.